bitovi/academy/src/angular/13-nested-routes/nested-routes.md

 @sourceref ./detail.component.html

-We've also added a method called by the html that will return a proper url path for our restaurant image.

-✏️ Update **src/app/restaurant/detail/detail.component.ts**:

-@sourceref ./detail.component-starter.ts
-@highlight 15-18

 ## How to Verify Your Solution is Correct

 When you click the detail button on a restaurant from the restaurant list view you'll see the detail view of that restaurant.